djvaron/djvaron.github.io/research.md

 <br>
 <br>

-### Monitoring anomalous methane point sources in oil/gas fields with satellites
+### Satellite discovery of large methane point sources from oil and gas production

-We quantified massive methane point sources in an oil/gas field using the GHGSat-D and [TROPOMI](http://www.tropomi.eu/) satellite instruments.
+We discovered massive methane point sources in an oil/gas field using the GHGSat-D and [TROPOMI](http://www.tropomi.eu/) satellite instruments.
 Read more about it in our [2019 GRL paper](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2019GL083798).

 ![daniel varon methane satellite harvard plume sentinel-2 sentinel thumb4](../images/thumb4_projects.png){:height="250px" width="250px"}